 2. When you drive up a "Biglietto" ramp, so a paper ticket is printed.
 Receive the ticket and don't lose it.
 You need it at the highway exit.

 3. At the exit - choose lane according to how you want to pay.
 You can pay with cash/card in a machine or cash/account card to a person.
 We usually chose a file with a machine and the combination credit card + cash.
-If the card went wrong, we had cash ready.
-NOTE: Avoid the file with Telepass here too!
+If something went wrong with the card, we had cash ready.

 4. Insert the paper ticket you got when you drove on the highway and pay according to the instructions.
 The road barrier goes up and you can drive off the highway.

-Tolls on motorways WITHOUT tickets - Fast Flow
+6. Tolls on motorways WITHOUT tickets – Fast Flow

 In Italy, there are not only motorways with toll stations, there are also motorways WITHOUT toll stations - so-called FAST FLOW.
 Fast Flow highway is not free, but there is nowhere to pay your tolls along the way.
 You simply need to go to a website and pay your toll within 15 days.

-We had no idea that this Fast Flow system existed, but luckily I managed to capture the payment URL on a picture (www.pedemontana.com).
-It took us almost three hours of messing around on the website (didn't work on mobiles!), before we managed to pay the €1,75 toll.
+It took us almost three hours of confusion on the website before we managed to pay the toll of 1,75 euros.
 Talk about wasted vacation time.
 After this experience, we avoided "Toll roads without toll gates” the rest of the journey.

-Speeds, controls and "Safety Tutor"
+7. Speeds, controls and "Safety Tutor"

 In Italy there are general speeds depending on the road, which are not always signposted.
 In general, the speeds below apply unless otherwise indicated (April ):

-- City: 50 km/h
+• City: 50 km/h

-- Countryside: 90 km/h
+• Countryside: 90 km/h

-- Motor traffic route: 110 km/h
+• Motor traffic route: 110 km/h

-- Motorway: 130 km/h
+• Motorway: 130 km/h

 One thing to keep in mind when it comes to speeds is that many roads have lower speeds in fog and bad weather.
-Sometimes there is an addition under the speed signs ("con nebbio" means, for example, "in case of fog").
+Sometimes there is an addition under the speed signs (“con nebbio” means, for example, “in fog”).
 Motorways normally have a maximum speed of 130 km/h, but in rain and snow, for example, the maximum speed is 110 km/h.

 In Italy there are plenty of automatic speed checks with cameras, especially on motorways.
 Two different systems are used to catch speeders.
 One system is the classic one with speed cameras that measure your instantaneous speed (as in Sweden), but then there is also the system "Safety Tutor".
 The Safety Tutor system measures the time it takes to travel between two points on a motorway and fines you if your average speed exceeds the speed limit.
 Considering how fast all Italians drive, I don't understand how they can't get fined all the time!
 We tried to keep the speed limits, but experienced both ugly gestures and honking from Italians who thought the speed limit was just a recommendation.
 Well, actually Italians seem to think that all car rules are recommendations rather than rules, but that's a story of its own...

-In Italy there are a lot of road signs
+8. In Italy there are a lot of road signs

 It might sound like a strange reflection, but it's really something to think about when driving in Italy.
 Not infrequently, there are ten road signs along the road, just a few meters apart.
 Often one of the signs also has a long text in Italian in a small font size, which you absolutely do not have time to read and often the signs are contradictory.
 As a rule, the passenger in the front seat had to keep an extra eye on the signs and try to understand and translate.
 But most of the time it was completely impossible to catch up and we simply had to be safe in not having any idea what all the signs meant.

-Are you ready to drive in Italy now?
+9. Are you ready to drive in Italy now?

 Even though Italians both drive hot and fast, Italy is a very nice country to drive in.
 The distances between the sights are short and the roads are generally very good.

 One more thing that might be good to know before you plan your road trip in Italy: The traffic can be really hard during major holidays.
 We sat in queue after queue during the Easter weekend at Lake Garda, which we had not expected at all!
-Driving is great, but when it takes four times longer than planned, it's not as much fun 🙂
+Driving is great, but when it takes four times longer than planned, it's not as much fun!

 Do you want to read more about Italy?
 Look into my Italy page!